Short-term rental management insurance that covers every booking

 Audit your STR program

-Coverage for every str management risk
+Coverage for every STR management risk

-Coverage matched to str management exposures.
+Coverage matched to STR management exposures.

 General Liability